How to Sustain New Sales Behaviors

 Much like the relevance phase of delivery, your reinforcement efforts should integrate into key components of the sales organization.

-Make consistent execution practical and simple for your salespeople by integrating new methodologies into your CRM and the other sales consumable tools and content hubs that your salespeople use on a daily basis.
+Make consistent execution practical and simple for your talent by integrating new methodologies into your CRM and any other tools and content hubs that your GTM teams use on a daily basis.

-Consider what that means for your organization.
+Consider what integration means for your organization.
 Where can you reinforce these concepts to make them visible and easy for your sales team to reference on sales calls, in deal reviews, etc?
 Think through the various channels you'll need to integrate in advance.
-Consider how integration may also include drafting new content, processes and tools into other best practices or initiatives that are already in place.
-This step makes what’s new feel more like an evolution of what the sales team is doing already.
+Consider how integration may also include drafting new content, processes and tools into other best practices or initiatives already in place.
+This step makes your strategic changes feel more like an evolution of what the sales team is doing already.

 CRM integrations are a great first step, and they can play a major role in driving consistent execution.
-In addition, here are a few other ways you can practically integrate new methodologies into your sales team’s everyday tasks: sales presentations, pre-call tools, manager coaching guides, role-play demos, etc.
+Other ways you can practically integrate new methodologies into your sales team’s everyday tasks include sales presentations, pre-call tools, manager coaching guides, and role-play demos.

 Keep in mind, integration should expand the footprint of the transformational initiative to include other organizations within the company (e.g., marketing, product development).
 Beyond sales team adoption plans, leaders should take other departments into account to ensure new capabilities are supported and reinforced, a few examples being: